Jordan Young (footballer): Club career

 On 12 January 2023, Young signed for National League side Yeovil Town for an undisclosed fee agreeing a two-and-a-half-year deal.

 On 28 October 2024, Young signed for National League South side Torquay United for an undisclosed fee, agreeing a contract until May 2027.
-Young scored on his debut for Torquay in a 2-2 draw against Chelmsford City.
+Young scored on his debut for Torquay in a 2–2 draw against Chelmsford City.

+On 7 September 2026, Young signed for National League side Worthing for an undisclosed fee.